 Purpose: summation of the story points that contribute to the respective objective in the team report as well as progress display based on the completed story points.

 (3) Agile Hive Risk Link

 This link type links Risks to other issues, that will mitigate the risk.

 It consists of the two link directions "Treats" and "Is treated by".

-Purpose: Issues that mitigate a risk are automatically displayed in the Team / Program / Solution Reports.
+Purpose: Issues that mitigate a risk are automatically displayed in the Team / ART / Solution Reports.